top of page

 This information is vital for anyone looking to re-enter the housing market.
 It will help them secure a mortgage after a foreclosure.

 Please always talk to a mortgage professional before making any mortgage decisions.
-Guidelines change and to make sure you have to most current information give us a call 1-800-457-9057

 The table above provides a comprehensive overview of the waiting periods required by various mortgage programs following a foreclosure.
 It highlights the different approaches taken by lenders, ranging from strict adherence to specified waiting periods to more flexible terms, such as those offered by Hard Money Loans with no waiting period.